 It depends on what caused the explosion in the first place, but gas stove explosions may be fairly large and extremely lethal.

 Natural gas is only explosive when blended with air at a concentration of 5 to 15%.
 It may be a major concern if it seeps into an enclosed place, such as a basement.
 Leaks that make their way into sewer pipes can also be dangerous.
+Sewer cameras can help with finding clogs and fixing them.

 50,000 ppm (5 percent in air) concentrations are deemed immediately threatening to life and death.